BuildOnViction/gitbook/faq/products/tomoscan-explorer.md

 #### [Verified Contracts](https://tomoscan.io/contracts) <a href="#verified-contracts" id="verified-contracts"></a>

 All the verified contracts that exist on-chain.
 A contract has to be manually verified by its owner to appear here.
-The page lists the following information: - The account rank (ordered by Txn count) - The account address. - The account contract name. - The public tag - The account balance in TOMO. - The account transactions count. - The account contract verification date. - The account compiler
+The page lists the following information: - The account rank (ordered by Txn count) - The account address. - The account contract name. - The public tag - The account balance in VIC. - The account transactions count. - The account contract verification date. - The account compiler

 <figure><img src="../../.gitbook/assets/Screenshot_4 (3).png" alt=""><figcaption></figcaption></figure>